-Owls normally sleep with their face forward.
+Owls usually sleep with their face forward.
 However, they occasionally turn their heads backward and sleep in tree holes, fractures, cliff ledges, empty houses, and mostly on tree branches.
-Also owls avoid sleeping or building a nest in areas where there are many people, disturbance, activity, predators, or other animals.
+Also, owls avoid sleeping or building a nest in areas with many people, disturbances, activity, predators, or other animals.

 Owls also have a unique sleeping pattern.
 While an owl’s head is quite heavy, and baby owls cannot hold their heads, they sleep face aside (occasionally face down) on their stomach and totally on the front of their body, just like humans who are tired of work.

 While owls were once thought to represent evil spirits, they are today regarded as a symbol of wisdom.
-As a matter of fact, owl statues can be found in a variety of locations.
-They are wonderful creatures with unique sleeping conditions.
+Owl statues can be found in a variety of locations.
+They are beautiful creatures with unique sleeping conditions.

-Owls are quite pleased to hang out.
-Unless they are hunting or feeding their young, they are not really busy birds.
+Owls are pretty pleased to hang out.
+They are not busy birds unless they are hunting or feeding their young.
 They do, however, exhibit certain unusual habits.
-If a sleeping owl is awakened during the day, it will try to blend in with the tree it is roosting.
+For example, if a sleeping owl is awakened during the day, it will try blending in with the roosting tree.

 This is known as the erect posture.
-Owls in this posture stretch their necks as far as they can, with their ear tufts standing upright.
+Owls in this posture stretch their necks as far as possible, with their ear tufts standing upright.
 They will also shut their eyes until they are just slits.
 They blend almost entirely with the branches while standing perfectly still, tricking potential enemies.

 Another intriguing posture they employ is known as the defensive posture.
 This is most commonly employed by young owls that are not yet able to fly.
-When attacked, the owl fluffs its feathers, making it appear twice as large.
+The owl fluffs its feathers when attacked, making it appear twice as large.

-Several owl species are widely renowned for the defense of their young and nest.
-When it comes to defending their young, great-horned owls, in particular, have a reputation for being ferocious.
-Intruders will be dive-bombed by the adults, who will hit them with their talons and feet.
-When doing research on an active great horned owl nest, ornithologists use extraordinary caution.
+Several owl species are widely renowned for their young and nest defense.
+However, when defending their young, great-horned owls, particularly, have a reputation for being ferocious.
+Intruders will be dive-bombed by the adults, who will hit them with paws and feet.
+Therefore, ornithologists use extraordinary caution when researching an active great-horned owl nest.

 Do owls sleep?